Emmanuel de Aranda: Release and return

-Negotiations for ransom were complicated because prisoners did not want to show that they were rich and had given false names.
-Finally, Arando and Caldo, his companion, were exchanged against five Muslims who were detained in Flanders.
-They were released to pick up the Algerians in Dunkirk.
-He brought them to Ceuta.
-After an eventful sea voyage, Aranda and Caldo arrived in Tétouan, where they had some memorable moments in the 'matemoren' (overcrowded underground slave dungeons).
-They could travel on to Ceuta, where the exchange took place and they were received by Spanish Governor Miranda.
-On 24 March 1642 Aranda made the crossing to Gibraltar from where he traveled by land to Rouen.
-There, he embarked to Dover, from there to Dunkirk and so on by land until he reached his hometown on 20 August 1642.
+Negotiations for ransom were complicated because the prisoners had given false names and wanted to avoid the impression that their families were wealthy.
+Finally, Aranda and Caldoen were exchanged for five Muslims who were being held in Dunkirk.
+Caldoen was released to fetch them and brought them to Ceuta, where the exchange took place.
+On 24 March 1642, Aranda made the crossing to Gibraltar from where he travelled by land to Rouen.
+There, he embarked to Dover, from there to Dunkirk, reaching his native city on 20 August 1642.